Share and Enjoy:

 Public relations humorWhat would a website be without a sense of humor?
 We’ve tagged a gaggle of weird and wonderful stories, the best PR jokes, word sites for word people and other fun sites that should have most PR people laughing or at least asking “What were they thinking?”

 Just a great place to goof off before getting back to that really important news release or scintillating PowerPoint presentation!
-Disclaimer: The PR Coach will not be responsible for employees or management wasting their time or spending their lunch hour on these fun web pages.
+Disclaimer: The PR Coach is NOT responsible for employees or management wasting their time or spending their lunch hour on these fun web pages.

 Other public relations resources you might like: PR Jobs, Media Relations/Publicity, PR News and PR Profession and The PR Coach Blog: This Just In….
 Sites with W are PR Coach “winners” but Jeez, there’s so many favorites here.
 Seriously!